Oven roasting is one of the simplest cooking methods because it requires little attention allowing you to "set it and forget it."

 Oven roasting is considered a simple cooking method because it generally uses a lower temperature over a longer period of time, allowing you to "set it and forget it."
 Refer to our oven roasting cooking chart for timing guidelines and other recommendations.

 Transfer the roast to a carving tray or cutting board, then cover it loosely with aluminum foil (this is called tenting) and let it rest awhile.
 Larger roasts need more time to rest, often up to 15–20 minutes.
-Those few extra minutes are a great opportunity to make an au jus from the reserved beef drippings.
+Those few extra minutes are a great opportunity to make a jus from the reserved beef drippings.

 The most important tool for properly carving your roast is a sharp knife — be safe!
 If you're using a meat fork, don't pierce the roast to hold it in place.
 Use the back of the fork instead (tongs work great, too).
 If you have a rib roast, cut each slice along the rib bone.
 Always cut across the grain for maximum tenderness.